stackitcloud/stackit-cli/docs/stackit_beta_vpn_gateway_delete.md

 ### Examples

 ```
-  Delete a vpn gateway with the ID "xxx"
+  Delete the vpn gateway with the ID "xxx"
   $ stackit beta vpn gateway delete xxx
 ```